How durable are your wooden rings?

 What kind of finish is used on the rings?

-Our standard finish is a cyanoacrylate adhesive which is buffed to a high sheen, resulting in a hard-wearing and glassy surface that adds contrast (makes the grain "pop") and leaves a shimmering effect in many wood species.
-Upon request, we can also finish the ring using a natural penetrating oil.
-With the oil finish, the ring will have a very low sheen and the "wood feel" is allowed to come through, but more maintenance is required.
+Our standard finish is a medical-grade cyanoacrylate adhesive which is buffed to a high sheen, resulting in a hard-wearing and glassy surface that adds contrast (makes the grain “pop”) and leaves a shimmering effect in many wood species.
+Upon request, we can also finish the ring using a natural Walnut penetrating oil (food-grade, used in wooden salad bowls).
+With the oil finish, the ring will have a very low sheen and the “wood feel” is allowed to come through, but more maintenance is required.

 Where does your material come from?